abdm64/mongo-typescript/Readme.md

 ```
 kubectl delete  -f infra/k8s
 ```
-PS : the config provided works on local k8s cluster with docker desktop in order to works in cloud  you must change env varible
+PS : the config provided works on local k8s cluster with docker desktop in order to works in cloud  you must change env variable

 ## ⛏️ Built Using <a name = "built_using"></a>
 - [Mongodb](https://www.mongodb.com/) -  Node.js ORM for mongodb